 Join artists from Jazz at Lincoln Center and the Jazz Power Initiative at 2018’s Summer Institute, What Jazz Can Teach Us: The Evolving American Cultural Identity.

-Plan to attend the Institute this July 16-19, 2018 (approximately 8:30-4:30), in the Metropolitan Arts Center (next to the Victoria Theatre).
+Muse Machine’s 2018 Summer Institute will take place from July 16-19 in the Metropolitan Arts Center (126 North Main Street, Suite 310, Dayton, OH 45402).
 The Institute is free for teachers and administrators.
 It is focused on high school and middle school classroom experiences, but elementary and preschool teachers are welcome to attend and will certainly find much of the experience applicable!
-Teachers can also earn seat hours and/or UD credit hours (details on registration form).Register teachers – coming this spring Register student Muse Captains – coming this spring Register student jazz musicians – coming this spring Liability release form for student participants Receive UD credit at the 2017 Summer Institute

 Visiting artist Eli Yamin shares a happy teaching moment with Muse student Jonathan Johnson.

 Seton Hawkins serves as Director of Public Programs and Education Resources at Jazz at Lincoln Center.
 At JALC, Hawkins oversaw the creation and expansion of the Jazz Academy media library, creating the largest free video library in the world dedicated to jazz pedagogy.
 He leads the organization’s Swing University teaching initiative, while also hosting all Listening Parties and public programs at Jazz at Lincoln Center and giving free pre-concert lectures before major shows in Rose Theater and in the Appel Room.
 He has written extensively for Hot House Jazz and for AllAboutJazz.com, with a particular emphasis on the jazz scene of South Africa.